35. Install RED SCARF Suite Panel

 cd /var/www

-Store the archive in a safe place as backup.
+Store the archive in a safe place as a backup.

-Next, download the new version of RED SCARF Suite Panel from the official repository and upload it in the /var/www/panel.example.com folder, overwriting the old files with the new ones.
+Then download the new version of RED SCARF Suite Panel from the official repository and upload it to the /var/www/panel.example.com folder, overwriting the old files with the new ones.
 Change ownership and permissions:

 chown -R www-data:www-data /var/www/panel.example.com